techidaily/site-desktop-recording/source/_posts/new-obs-or-streamlabs-experts-take-on-best-live-broadcast-software.md

 OBS Studio lets you customize the video quality as per your requirements.
 You can capture 4K video depending on your screen resolution or camera resolution.
 However, OBS automatically lowers the frame rate as the resolution of the video goes up which is not desirable.
 That is why users do not prefer OBS for recording 4K videos and mostly use it for standard, high-definition video quality.

+### Pros

+* Compatible with Windows, Linux, and MacOS.
+* Wide range of compatibility for live streaming.
+* Customizable settings from different specifications.
+* Work with multiple scenes and input sources.
+* Pushes latest updates for improved performance.

 <!-- affiliate ads begin -->
 <span id="1975503">
 					<video width="128" height="480" style="cursor:pointer"